aaslun/Sightings/readme.txt

 * IMPORTANT!
 You must delete all your previous sightings after upgrading to v 1.3.2.
 Multiple marker feature is not backwards compatible with sightings created before v 1.3.2.
 * No marker added initially on new posts.
 Makes sense, first marker should be added by user.

+= 1.3.2.1 =
+* Important bug fix for user submitted post images.
+User was forced to submit an image, if no image was submitted a fatal error was thrown.
+(Thanks to Karen for bug reporting)

 = 1.3.1 =
 * Better back-end handling of image uploads for contributor sightings.
 * CSS fixes